 9.3 Generation and Display of Navigation Zones

-The S-101 Product Specification states that the mariner has the ability to define own-ship safety contour, selected from among displayed contours in the SENC.
-The addition of an S-102 dataset enhances this capability, providing a means to render and display, using colours, higher resolution depth zoning directly from the grid.
+The addition of an S-102 dataset enhances the mariners ability to render and display, using colours, higher resolution depth zoning directly from the grid.

 At time of ingest an ECDIS system will delineate and display navigational depth zones by comparing the depth layer of the S-102 dataset to the mariner defined vessel draft or default safety contour.
 Depth zone naming and colouring (Tables 9.3 - 9.5, and Figure 9.2) shall comply with S-52, Edition 6.1(.1).
 Note: colour parameters listed in Tables 9.3 – 9.5 are specified in CIE x, y, L co-ordinates.